Sombra

 • No accounts, no sign-up, no email required to use the Wallet.

-• No analytics or telemetry inside the Wallet (no Sentry, PostHog, Google Analytics, Mixpanel, or equivalents).
+• No third-party advertising or marketing trackers inside the Wallet (no Google Analytics, Mixpanel, ad networks, or equivalents).

 • No tracking cookies inside the Wallet.